 There are no wildfires burning in Point Reyes National Seashore at this time.

 On Monday, August 17, 2020, lightning started a wildfire, which was named the 4-5 Fire, north of the junction of Woodward Valley Trail and the Coast Trail.
 On Tuesday, August 18, a second fire, initially named the 4-6 Fire and later renamed the Woodward Fire, was found nearby and, aided by gusty winds, quickly grew in size.
 By Thursday, October 1, 2020, the Woodward Fire was 100% contained at 4,929 acres in size.
 The Woodward Fire was declared out on Tuesday, January 12, 2021.
-Updates can be found on our Woodward Fire page, on our Facebook and Twitter pages, on InciWeb's Woodward Fire Information page, and on the Marin County Fire Department's Twitter, Facebook, and Instagram accounts.
+Visit our Woodward Fire page for more information.

 The Light Fire burned 5.6 acres at the end of the Point Reyes peninsula, on a north-facing slope that was very close to the lighthouse apartments.
 The fire was reported at 10:35 am on the morning of Sunday, September 27, 2020, and was apparently caused by a downed power line.
 At 6 pm on Monday, September 28, the fire was declared contained and controlled.